Glossary

 Infertility

-The inability to conceive after a year of unprotected intercourse or the inability to carry a pregnancy to term.
+The inability to conceive after a year of unprotected sexual intercourse or the inability to carry a pregnancy to term.

 Infertility specialist